 How to Sleep With Long Hair – Win the “Tangled Battle”

-You go to bed and every night you are “attacked” by your own hair.
-Or you have a peaceful night, but in the morning your hair looks flat and lifeless, your locks are squashed and you desperately want to call your hairdresser, but usually there is no time.
+Or you have a peaceful night, but in the morning your hair looks flat and lifeless, your locks are squashed and you desperately want to call your hairdresser, but there’s no time.

 Best way to sleep with long hair – 7 tips